oscarotero/form-manager/README.md

 ## Installation:

-This package needs Php7 and is available on [Packagist](https://packagist.org/packages/form-manager/form-manager):
+This package needs php7.1 or greater and is available on [Packagist](https://packagist.org/packages/form-manager/form-manager):

 ```
 composer require form-manager/form-manager